Digifant: North America variants

 In North America, Volkswagen released two other versions of the Digifant fuel injection system (in addition to standard Digifant II described above).

 A limited number of 1987-1990 California Golf and Jetta models are equipped with Digifant II that features an on-board diagnostics system (OBD).
 These vehicles have 'blink code' capacity to store up to five Diagnostic Trouble Codes (DTCs).
 Diagnostic troubleshooting is done by pressing the Check Engine switch on the dashboard.
 This system can also have carbon monoxide (CO), ignition timing and idle speed adjusted to baseline values.

 In 1991, California Golf, Jetta, Fox, Cabriolet and Corrado vehicles were equipped with expanded OBD capabilities.
 This version was renamed "Digifant I".
 These later Digifant versions have 38-pin ECUs with Rapid Data Transfer and permanent DTC memory.
 All Eurovans with Digifant also have rapid data transfer and permanent DTC memory.
 These systems use a throttle plate potentiometer to track throttle plate position in place of the idle and full throttle switches used on earlier systems.

 Another characteristic of Digifant II equipped vehicles in California is a switch mount on the dashboard which has a "Check Engine" symbol.
 Digifant I models in California feature a Check Engine light, with the display of codes done by a special Volkswagen tool under the shift boot, or by a jumper and an LED by the home mechanic.

-Digifant Reliability
+Reliability

 Vehicles using engines equipped with Digifant fuel injection typically operated both efficiently and smoothly when new but suffered from a number of issues as the car aged, even by a few months.
 Digifant sensors & other components, especially the ECU itself, were remarkably sensitive to poor electrical grounding.
 Without a reliable ground signal to reference, the system was vulnerable to errors and malfunction.
 In the 1980s and 1990s many Volkswagen / Audi designs did not incorporate sufficient engine compartment grounding, and when the car's engine compartment became soiled with dirt, oil & road salts from several months / years of use, the fuel injection system would fail in often inexplicable ways.
 Backfiring, stalls & other poor running were all too common.
 Later versions were improved by providing multiple grounding paths, but the early Digifant systems suffered poor service reputations.

 Most of driveability issues can be traced back to a few issues: